mapbox/ecs-watchbot/docs/watchbot-binaries.md

   * os: `linux`, `alpine`, `macosx`, `windows`
   * tag: Any [watchbot tag](https://github.com/mapbox/ecs-watchbot/releases) starting from and more recent that v4.0.0

 * A watchbot stack and template generated as part of the above system will then automatically use the above global binary, when the watchbot worker is called.
+For the complete set of instructions to upgrade your stacks from Watchbot 3 to Watchbot 4, take a look at ["Upgrading to Watchbot 4"](https://github.com/mapbox/ecs-watchbot/blob/master/docs/upgrading-to-watchbot4.md)

 ## When is a new watchbot binary generated?